PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

     ##  6 product_mng        686
     ##  7 marketing          673
     ##  8 accounting         621
-    ##  9 hr                 601
+    ##  9 HR                 601
     ## 10 management         436

-The sales department has the highest number of employees.

-…..and then I wanted to look at the number of employees who left, by department.
+…then I looked at the number of employees who left, by department.

 ``` r
 left_emp_count <- employee_profile_renamed %>%